towski/twilio-lookups/README.md

 # twilio-lookups

+Check if an SMS is valid

-Steal code from twilio-ruby and break out a gem for just lookups.
+Stolen code from twilio-ruby broken out in a separate gem.
 Because I need lookups but can't update my twilio-ruby

 Yes the namespacing is terrible.